 Exercise daily

-Exercise is crucial not only for overall health, but also to improve your mental health.
+Exercise is crucial not only for overall health, but also to support your mental health.
 Exercise is an extremely healthy stress reducer which will in turn help improve sleep.

 Exercise does in fact help you fall asleep faster and sleep better, according to available studies (more information here).